How do I setup Two-Factor Authentication (2FA) on my cPanel account

 What is Two-Factor Authentication (2FA)?

-Since both are required to log in, even if an attacker has your password they can't access your account unless they also possess your phone.
+Since both are required to log in, even if an attacker has your password they can't access your account unless they also possess your phone or authentication app.

 Why is Two-Factor Authentication necessary?

 Passwords are often compromised when mobile devices or computers are stolen or infected with malware - or when insecure networks are used to retrieve passwords by email.
 They can often be guessed, they usually don't change very often, and despite advice otherwise, many of us have favourite passwords that we use for more than one thing.
 So 2FA gives you additional security because your password alone no longer allows access to your account

 You'll need a 2FA app; we tested and like Authy (external link opens in a new window) - which has versions for iPhone & Android devices as well as desktop versions for Mac & PC and a Chrome browser extension.

 - You'll need to be logged in to your cPanel and have a 2FA app like Authy (external link opens in a new window) installed before you'll be able to complete this process.

 - Click Two-Factor Authentication within the Security section of cPanel